MarcusMachaba/MahlatseMarcusMachaba_Assessment_BIGS-CrashGamesKiron/README.md

 - Any supporting DB objects

 **However, there is no need to run these scripts manually.**
-The application uses a **code-first convention-based bootstrapping mechanism** (similar to Entity Framework’s `DropCreateDatabaseIfModelChanges`) to automatically set up the database schema on application startup.
+The application uses a **code-first convention-based bootstrapping mechanism** (similar to Entity Framework’s `DropCreateDatabaseIfModelChanges`) to automatically set up the database schema on application startup you just need to ensure a database named KiraTest exists with 1 table named Navigation that contains data.
+Dont modify the API's connectionString thats in the appsettings.json.

 ### ✅ What You Need to Do